A CENTURY OF EVIDENCE

 ** The explanation given to us regarding the gap of missing information from 1940 to 1980 was an inability to locate the 40 years of documentation, possibly due to a warehouse fire.

-1980 – Records show the average amount of slag Teck dumps from mid 1980’s through 1996 is 450 tons a day.
+- 1980 to 1996 – Records show the average amount of slag Teck dumps from mid 1980’s through 1996 is 450 tons a day.

-1981 – A memo, from Canada’s B.C.
+- 1981 – A memo, from Canada’s B.C.
 Environment Ministry, estimates Teck has been dumping up to 20 pounds of mercury a day into the river for an unknown amount of years.

 - 1989– Teck is fined twice, by The Canadian B.C.
 Environment Ministry, for exceeding waste management permit limits, under Canada’s Waste Management Act.

-1990 – Teck reports a spill of 300-400 gallons of concentrated sulfuric acid.
+- 1990 – Teck reports a spill of 300-400 gallons of concentrated sulfuric acid.
 The accident is not reported until 14 hours after time of spill because, according to the B.C.
 Environment Incident Report, the plant’s alarm did not sound.

-1991 – Teck violates their waste management permit with a spill of zinc and cadmium.
+- 1991 – Teck violates their waste management permit with a spill of zinc and cadmium.
 They plead guilty and agree to pay $40,000 towards a Canadian river study.
-The United States never requests the same be done for the United States areas impacted by all the spills.
+Teck’s toxins impact only approximately 3 miles of the Columbia River before crossing into the United States.
+However, the $40,000 study stopped at the Canadian border.

-1992 – Teck’s records indicate, on average, dumping 200 tons of sulfuric acid a day into the river.
+- 1992 – Teck’s records indicate, on average, dumping 200 tons of sulfuric acid a day into the river.
 Their Canadian discharge permits allow this, the United States has access to these documents and the right to issue a stop, the United States never requests to see any documents.

 - Teck reports a spill of 855 pounds of sulfur dioxide and 187 pounds of mercury

 - 1993 – Teck reports an accidental spill of a large amount of sediment containing arsenic and cadmium

 - A memo from Canadian regulators to Teck says a better river monitoring system needs to be installed.